-This section is used to list any of the "non-functional" requirements that essentially embody the technical environment that the product needs to operate in, and include the technical constraints that it needs to operate under.
+Following that, this portion of the SRD is used to list any of the non-functional requirements that embody the technical environment that the product needs to operate in.
+This also includes the technical constraints that it needs to operate under.
 These technical requirements are critical in determining how the higher-level functional requirements will get decomposed into the more specific system requirements.

-This section is used to describe the "non-functional" requirements that define the "quality" of the system.
+This section is used to describe the non-functional requirements that define the quality of the system.
 These items are often known as the "-ilities" because most of them end in "ility".
-They included such items as: reliability, availability, serviceability, security, scalability, maintainability.
+They included such items as reliability, availability, serviceability, security, scalability, and maintainability.

 Unlike the functional requirements (which are usually narrative in form), the system qualities usually consist of tables of specific metrics that the system must meet to be accepted.

 Relatively self-explanatory, here you will outline any design constraints that have been imposed on the design of the system by the customer, thereby removing certain options from being considered by the developers.
 This section will also contain any assumptions that have been made by the requirements engineering team when gathering and analyzing the requirements.
 If any of the assumptions are found to be false, the system requirements specification would need to be re-evaluated to make sure that the documented requirements are still valid.

 One of the final sections of the document, here is where the criteria by which the customer will "sign off" on the final system are described.
 Depending on the methodology, this may happen at the end of the testing and quality assurance phase, or in an agile methodology, at the end of each iteration.
 The criteria will usually refer to the need to complete all user acceptance tests and the rectification of all defects/bugs that meet a pre-determined priority or severity threshold.

 In agile methodologies such as extreme programming or scrum formal, static documentation such as these software requirements specifications are usually eschewed in favor of more lightweight documentation of the requirements, namely by means of user stories and acceptance tests.